 The tomb itself was a point of contention; Khai Dinh squeezed his peasantry hard to come up with the funds to finance the construction of his tomb.
 Khai Dinh’s unpopularity with his people may have influenced his decision to place his tomb on the slope of Chau Chu Mountain in the outskirts of Hue – a story that local tour guides don’t try very hard to disprove.

 Another flight of stairs takes you to the apex of the entire tomb complex, the elaborate Thien Dinh Palace, which may be entered on the right side entrance (the front entrance is locked).

-Thien Dinh palace presents the greatest departure from the gray grimness of the rest of the tomb.
+Compared to the gray grimness of the rest of the tomb, Thien Dinh palace looks gaudy and bright.
 The exterior is decorated in a flowery show of glass and porcelain that can best be described as “baroque”; the interior is no less gaudy.
 The ceiling bears nine painted dragons flying amidst the clouds.
 The walls are decorated with bits of porcelain and glass.

 Inlaid Porcelain Mosaic, Thien Dinh Palace